 The Harli Design Book may be updated from time to time at the HDAP's discretion.
 There may also be specific requirements that are applicable to particular lots in visually sensitive locations such as those adjoining parkland, wetlands and the Ranfurlie Golf Course.

-Applications for HDAP approval will be assessed against the current version of the Harli Design Book.
+version of the Harli Design Book.
 Other versions of the Harli Design Book and dwellings in other stages of Harli are not relevant to your application and do not represent a design precedent that can be realised on in your application.